bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ### 1. Vision and Goals

 The project is part of the front end of ChRIS platform(ChRIS Research Integration System, which is a web-based medical image platform that allows for various forms of medical image processing(Ex: MRIs).
+ChRIS platform is:
+- Open source
+- A medical image processing platform
+- Deployed on the Massachusetts Open Cloud (MOC)
 Our goal is to:
 - Design a front-end interface using React & Redux.
 - Conduct unit test about ChRIS Javascript API.